-5. UEFI supports the network functioning in the firmware which helps in remote troubleshooting.
+5. UEFI supports the network functioning in the firmware, which helps in remote troubleshooting.

 6. Unlike BIOS, UEFI offers a simple graphical user interface where you can navigate using the mouse.

-UEFI is the successor of BIOS which inherited properties of BIOS.
-The modern computers use UEFI firmware and if you try to use an old hard drive with UEFI, it won’t work.
+UEFI is the successor of BIOS, which inherited the properties of BIOS.
+Modern computers use UEFI firmware, and if you try to use an old hard drive with UEFI, it won’t work.

 GPT & MBR Disk Structures

 Microsoft Windows uses two partition structures to read data from your hard disk.

 MBR Partition Style